lorenzomariacasale/lorenzomariacasale.github.io/_news/2024-08-13-aiunleashed.md

 ---
-title: 'AI unleashed – Economic realities beyond the hype'
+title: 'AI Unleashed – Economic Realities Beyond the Hype'
 date: 2024-09-05
 #permalink: /news/2025/02/doctorissimes/
 norender: true
 postconf: true
 postconf_text: >
-  Thanks a lot to all the people that allow me to be part of this fantastic event.
+  Many thanks to everyone who made it possible for me to take part in this fantastic event.<br><br>
-  <br><br>
-  Special thanks to all the professors who took time for sending me appropriate feedbacks, before the presentation took place, and my co-authors that gave me such possibility.
+  Special thanks to all the professors who took the time to provide thoughtful feedback ahead of the presentation, and to my co-authors for giving me this opportunity.
 ---

-I'm excited to share that the <a href = https://www.ubscenter.uzh.ch/>UBS Center for Economics in Society</a> has chosen to allow me to present <em>"Cultural Expression and Style Preferences"</em> during the "Forum for Economic Dialogue: AI unleashed – Economic realities beyond the hype", hosted at the Careum Auditorium in Zurich on October 31, 2024.
+I’m pleased to share that I will be presenting <em>"Cultural Expression and Style Preferences"</em> at the Forum for Economic Dialogue: AI Unleashed – Economic Realities Beyond the Hype, hosted by the <a href="https://www.ubscenter.uzh.ch/">UBS Center for Economics in Society</a> at the Careum Auditorium in Zurich on October 31, 2024.